nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **Making Polygons**

 This might be obvious to some, so this is directed at those who've never done this kind of thing before.
-This is where we use a notepad to write out the indexlist for the 6 polygons (two rows of 3 polygons, is the result of a x=4, y=3 grid).
-Viewing the vertices from above, go clockwise.
-The order in which you populate the the list of polygons is determined by what you find more convenient.
+Polygons are described using the indices of the vertices that they use.
+This is where we use a notepad to write out the indexlist for the 6 polygons (two rows of 3 polygons, the result of a ``x=4 * y=3`` grid).
+The order in which you populate the list of polygon is determined by what you find more convenient.

 For my example, I think of the X axis as the Columns, and I go from left to right and upwards